 Workman and you must complete the following initial application:

-Year (second, third or fourth) you will be in January 2014.
-Do NOT base your year on credit hours.
+Current Year (first, second or third); Do NOT base your year on credit hours.

 Major(s) (or potential major or undecided if you have not selected one yet).

 course you have taken (or are planning to take) in order to fulfill the